 In this article, we’ll weigh the pros and cons of GEICO mechanical breakdown insurance, considering plans, costs and alternative coverage options to help you decide whether it meets your needs and budget.

 If you’re interested in long-term coverage but aren’t sure mechanical breakdown insurance is right for you, we’ve also reviewed the best extended car warranty providers.
-We’ll discuss our top picks further on in this article, and you can start getting free quotes from each company below.
+We’ll discuss our top picks further on in this article, and you can start getting free quotes from each company above.

 What is Mechanical Breakdown Insurance?

 Although it’s offered by insurers, mechanical breakdown insurance is different from standard auto insurance.
 Collision and comprehensive policies cover damage caused by collisions and events like vandalism, theft and weather.
 MBI covers repairs due to defects in workmanship or materials, similar to your vehicle’s factory warranty.